 The modern condenser is also not apparent on the stills; these are again left as they were with traditional worm tubs.
 The unique part of the wormtubs at Knockdhu is that both the spirit and wash worm share the same cooling tub.

-Often described as the most photographed distillery in Scotland, Speyburn Distillery sits nestling in a valley on the northern edge of Rothes.
+Often described as the most photographed distillery in Scotland, Speyburn Distillery sits nestled in a deep valley on the northern edge of Rothes, in the heart of Speyside.
 There is a timeless feel and an air of serenity - the type of place whisky was meant to be made.

-The distillery has a compact layout, due mainly to the geography of the land.
+Established in 1879, the distillery has a compact layout, due mainly to the geography of the land.
 The architect, Charles Doig, designed the distillery using height as opposed to width.
-The unique drum maltings occupy a smaller area than a conventional floor maltings and other buildings, including the cask warehouses, are on two or three levels.
+The unique drum malting's occupy a smaller area than a conventional floor malting's would have and other buildings, including the traditional dunnage warehouse, are built over two or three levels.

 Balmenach distillery is nestled at the bottom of the Haughs of Cromdale in the Spey valley.
 It was in these hills on the last day of April 1690 that an army of jacobite soldiers were ambushed by dragoon guards.
 As the jacobite forces were ambushed during their sleep many were slain and the remaining fled nearly naked; this defeat effectively ended the jacobite rising in the highlands.